Thanks for taking your time to read our reviews of the best sliding mitre saws that are currently available on the UK market.

-These are the Kings of power mitre saws, and are the ones chosen by professionals, contractors and people who do a lot of woodworking or a lot of DIY, or Home Improvement projects.
+The sliding mitre saw is the King of power mitre saws, and are the ones chosen by professionals, contractors and people who do a lot of woodworking or a lot of DIY, or Home Improvement projects.
 They are the most expensive but they are the ultimate choice in the range of mitre saws that are available today.

-They do of course have all the features of the standard compound mitre saw, but the main addition is that the saw can slide or glide, and that means you can work with much larger pieces of wood.
+Sliding mitre saws have all the features of the standard compound mitre saw.
+The real difference is that the saw can slide or glide, and that means you can work with much larger pieces of wood.
 That is in essence the main difference, but for serious users, it is a huge difference and of great benefit.

-I think that you will agree that this is an impressive tool, that makes it useful for just about anything you will ever need to do with mitres, bevels or compound joints.
-They are great on all types of wood and for me, the fact that I can cut up to about 14″ in length just makes a huge difference for me.
+We think that you will agree that the sliding mitre saw is an impressive tool.
+It is very useful to do just about anything you will ever need to do in terms of making straight, mitre, bevels or compound joints.
+They are great on all types of wood and for us, the fact that we can cut up to about 14" in length just makes a huge difference for us

 The Sliding or Gliding Element

-Many users actually complain about the slide which I find strange.
+Some buyers actually complain about the slide which we find strange.
 The reason for that is that the huge majority of the cuts you will make do not require the slide.
 As such, the slide can be more of a hindrance than a help.
-Many of the newer models, like the one shown in the video from Dewalt, have a locking position on the slide and that does make a huge difference.
+Many of the newer models, have a locking position on the slide and that does make a huge difference.